open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

 ## Step 1 - Install the builder

-You can easily install the builder through the go install command.
+You can install the builder through the `go install` command.

 Open your terminal and type: